-Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2017.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the second quarter of 2017.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing requirements.
-January […]
+April […]

 Squire, Lemkin + Company, LLP is a Rockville, MD accounting firm providing audit, tax, accounting and not-for-profit consulting services to companies across the East Coast.
 Our firm has expertise in not-for-profit Organizations, Entrepreneurial Businesses, Professional Service Firms, High Net Worth Individuals, Estates and Trusts, Employee Benefit Plans and Individual Tax Returns.